Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `resize` will resize the pool to the `vm_count` specified in the pool configuration file
   * `--wait` will wait for resize to complete
+* `ssh` will interactively log into a compute node via SSH
+  * `--cardinal` is the zero-based cardinal number of the compute node in the pool to connect to as listed by `grls`
+  * `--nodeid` is the node id to connect to in the pool
 * `udi` will update Docker images on all compute nodes of the pool.
 This command requires a valid SSH user.
   * `--image` will restrict the update to just the image or image:tag